Skip to content

 const orgId = 'YOUR_ORGANIZATION_ID';

-const runId = 'PROCESS_RUN_ID'; // Set to null or omit for one-off tasks
+const runId = 'PROCESS_RUN_ID'; // null for standalone tasks

 const apiUrl = runId